May 24, 2017

 Next year’s EBACE will return to Palexpo and Geneva International Airport on May 29-31, 2018.

-The Eurocontrol traffic figures cover departures, arrivals, internals and overflights (DAIO) in the Single European Sky area.
+The Eurocontrol traffic figures cover departures, arrivals, internals and overflights (DAIO) of business aircraft in the Single European Sky area.

 Is Europe Turning Corner in Business aviation ?